Enhanced pairing mechanism in Cuprate-type crystals: A tight binding model with Jahn-teller type distortion

 with \({\vec{\tilde G}} = (2\pi, 0)\), \((0, 2\pi)\), as explained in more detail at the end of the appendix.

 Guided by \eqref{eq:effpotn} we consider the two optical phonon modes with lowest energy.
-We denote their degenerate zero-momentum energy by \(\omega_{\text{lo}} := \omega_\lambda(\vec 0)\).
+We denote their degenerate zero-momentum energy by \(\omegalo := \omega_\lambda(\vec 0)\).
 The above mode and atomic sum turns out to be independent of the choice of basis of the doubly degenerate polarization space.
 Further, using standard methods~\cite{Sol} to analyze the phononic structure of the present model, a basis of polarizations can be chosen with non-zero components purely in the \(x\)- or \(y\)-coordinate direction, respectively, yielding polarization sums \(\vec P_\lambda = (p,0)\) or \((0,p)\) for the respective phonon modes~\(\lambda\) for some constant \(p \not = 0\).

-Our interpretation of the \({\vec k}{\vec k}\) pairs as an approximation of pairings with small relative momenta give an additional factor proportional to the volume~\(\Omega\), as explained in the introduction.
+Note that an additional factor proportional to the volume~\(\Omega\) arises from our interpretation of \({\vec k}{\vec k}\) as an effective pairing.
+In particular, we consider $V(\vec k)$ as an approximation of the interaction between electrons with small relative momenta.
+Hence, the sums in \eqref{eq:effHam1} run over momenta in a small neighborhood of $\vec k$.
+Overall this yields a factor proportional to the number of states in this neighborhood, which in turn is proportional to the volume $\Omega$.

 Any overall scale factors arising here are understood to be absorbed into the effective interaction constant \(v\).

 Altogether this yields a contribution to the effective electron-electron potential of